Many financial advisory firms, even most, indicate that referrals are there single most important source of new clients.

 A tailored process – knowing who they wanted to be introduced to, a forward thinking firm would offer something special those target clients were looking for that would distinguish the firm from other advisors.
 A distinctive process would be a reason to mention the firm to someone in the target market and provide motivation for that ideal prospective client to make contact.

 Talk about referrals – a firm focused on a strategy to attract referrals would find ways to bring up the idea in conversations.
 They might develop and practice references to other clients recently referred to the firm that could be casually dropped into discussions with clients and centers of influence.
 They might regularly make offers to clients to spend a few minutes with no obligation to anyone they know who had questions about an issue the firm helped the client address.
 Advisors and staff would be trained and practice how to raise the topic.
-In her book generating business for referrals without asking, Stephanie Brown Randall lists 11 examples of moments of truth where scripted and practiced language can be employed to remind clients about referrals.
+In her book generating business for referrals without asking, Stacey Brown Randall lists 11 examples of moments of truth where scripted and practiced language can be employed to remind clients about referrals.

 Teach clients how to refer – the firm would help clients articulate what distinguishes them from other advisors.